OtabekRintaro/Assignment_2_OOP/README.md

 file is assumed to be correct.

                                   - List the animals of the highest exhilaration level at the end of each day -

+### How to run:

+1st way:

+      double-click on the app.exe\appTest.exe

+2nd way:

+      1) open the command-line interpreter
+      2) move to the projects folder
+      3) write .\app.exe / .\appTest.exe